 Online businesses emerge from the ground up to exist on the web.
 But for more traditional firms to succeed in this digital landscape, adaptation is a must.
 Homebuilders and other contractors are an excellent case in point.

 Of course, many home builders have already embraced the online space.
 Websites and Facebook pages are now standard.

 That said, many fall into other areas.
 Mistakes happen when traditional businesses overlook certain areas.
 These are areas seen primarily as the domain of more online-focused companies.

 A prime example of this: online reviews.
 Online reviews are the new word of mouth.
 Yet, when these reviews are mismanaged, the potential for damage is vast.

 Online reputation management for home builders

 Reviews are just one area central to online reputation management for home builders.
-Still, they’re a significant foundation for reputation repair.
+Still, they’re a significant element in the foundation of reputation repair.

 Twenty years ago, one bad word-of-mouth recommendation would be disappointing, at worst.
 Though unfortunate, its reach would have limits.
 Likely limited to the local area, it would also be pretty straightforward to fix.

 On the web, anything other than glowing feedback can forever damage your reputation.
 That’s because the audience for bad reviews is massive.
 And instances of poor reviews can snowball fast.